andymswick/expo/README.md

 }
 ```

 A `to` method is required if the notifiable does not have a `token` value set in `config/expo.php`.
-You can publish this config as well as a migration that will add a `push_token` to the `users` table after `remember_token`.
-Below is an example of using the `to` method.
+You can optionally publish this config as well as a migration that will add a `push_token` to the `users` table after `remember_token`.

+Below is an example of using the `to` method, if you would rather not use the config or migration.

 ```php
 // ...